 One of the many strategies that you may consider is to exercise some or all of your incentive stock options early.
 How early depends on many factors, but earlier than a faced expiration date.

 The Allure of Waiting to Exercise Incentive Stock Options

 It’s understandable if you feel tempted to wait as long as possible to exercise your incentive stock options.
 When you do exercise, you create a taxable event.

-The exact tax outcome depends on when you exercise your incentive stock options, if you hold some or all the shares beyond the exercise date, and you when you dispose of the shares in a final sale.
+The exact tax outcome depends on when you exercise your incentive stock options, if you hold some or all the shares beyond the exercise date, and when you dispose of the shares in a final sale.
 But the bottom line is that you may very likely owe something.

 Let’s explore a few reasons to consider exercising early.